fog/fog/lib/fog/rackspace/docs/storage.md

 	</tr>
 	<tr>
 		<td>:etag</td>
 		<td>The MD5 checksum of your object's data.
-If specified, Cloud Files™ will validate the integrity of the uploaded object.</td>
+If specified, Cloud Files will validate the integrity of the uploaded object.</td>
 	</tr>
 	<tr>
 		<td>:metadata</td>